1fish2/BBQTimer/README.md

 A stopwatch with:

 1. **Lock screen operation** for quick access.
-It provides *lock screen notifications* (on Android Lollipop) and a *lock screen widget* (on Jelly Bean and KitKat).
+It provides *lock screen notifications* (Android Lollipop 5 on) or a *lock screen widget* (Jelly Bean 4.2 to KitKat 4.4).
 2. **Periodic alarms** to remind you to check the food (instead of a one-shot alarm that assumes the food will be done).
-It’s a count-up stopwatch with timer alarms.
+It’s a count-up stopwatch with alarms.

 Of course it can time more things than cooking.